 Soon after the desire to drink just disappeared, I knew that I never wanted to live my life like that again.
 I haven’t had an urge since.
 It was like there was a conscious shift.
-I had found a new way to deal with my mind, emotions and fear.
+I had found a new way to deal with my mind, emotions, and fear.
 It was quite a revelation.
 I remember one afternoon doing Yoga that it hit me.
 I could not stop crying.
-To essentially know that you are not your mind, consisting of clusters of thoughts, feelings or emotions, you are awareness or consciousness.
-To not totally identify with one’s mind was very liberating.
+To essentially know that you are not your mind, consisting of clusters of thoughts, feelings, or emotions, you are awareness or consciousness.
+To not identify with one’s mind was very liberating.
 I knew I did not have to live the rest of my life living in my thoughts and fears.
 Looking back, I guess I had a mini awaking or self-realization.
 That moment had a profound effect on me.

 Many spiritual teachers have helped me along the way.
 Each one has given me greater insight into the fallacy of the ego and self.
 All of these teachers give you pointers to realizing your true nature.
 Here is a list of teachers that have helped me.

 Mooji is a teacher I found on YouTube.
 He offers many live Satsangs that are available to watch online.
 Satsangs are gatherings with like-minded people.
 He also has a great understanding of the human mind.
-He likes to use self-inquiry by asking yourself “Who am I?”.
+He likes to use self-inquiry by asking yourself, “Who am I?”.
 Not what you ‘think’ you are because of your beliefs or thoughts, but by stripping down the layers to see yourself at the deepest level.

 Then not long after that, we had to put our dog down.
 We had her for 12 years.
 She was 15 years old and just did not want to eat anymore.
 You could see that the spark was no longer in her eyes.
 She was pulling out the hair on her leg out of pain and frustration.
 We tried everything to get her to eat.
 She just got skinnier and skinnier.
 We knew it was time and did not want to see her suffer anymore.
 We had someone come to the house to put her down.
 She went peacefully.
 The house is very lonely without her.
-I miss her everyday.
+I miss her every day.

 Main image courtesy of Photos4africa at FreeDigitalPhotos.net

-Life is full of challenges and change.
+Life is full of challenges and changes.
 One thing is for certain, nothing stays the same for very long.
 I find myself in some type of limbo state, not quite sure where things will end up.
 I hope that by talking about this, I can help others.
 Seeking out spiritual guidance just seemed like a natural path for me.
 It has been an enlightening and confusing process.